robdrimmie/imtg/devlog/rmd/project.md

   - like, 10 Resource of Modify [Attribute] can be combined into 1 Torso of Modify [Attribute] by 1 (increase or decrease)
   - and then 1 Torso of Modify [Attribute] by 1 (increase or decrease) decomposes into, say, 9 Resources of Modify [Attribute].
 Some cost to crafting/destroying should exist.
   - see [[20220724 1106]] in bucket for slightly more thoughts but not really all that many
+- maybe capacity should impact how much energy travelling costs? would impact rest

 ## What 1.0 Might Require
 - 6 regions with 16 tiles